Fidelity Alternative Investments Beyond the Traditional

 Internal Rate of Return (IRR) - a money weighted return, is the implied discount rate or effective compounded rate of return that equates the present value of cash outflows with the present value of cash inflows.
 IRR is a measure of the discounted cash flows (inflows and outflows) related to an investment.

 Cumulative Paid-In Capital is the sum of all capital contributions made by the fee-paying limited partners to the Fund.
-Net Distributions to Paid-In Capital (DPI) is a ratio of (a) the sum of all amounts distributed by the Fund to the fee-paying limited partners divided by (b) the Cumulative Paid-In Capital.
+Net Distributions to Paid-In Capital (DPI) is a ratio of the (a) the sum of all amounts distributed by the Fund to the fee-paying limited partners divided by (b) the Cumulative Paid-In Capital.
 Net Residual Value to Paid-In Capital (RVPI) is a ratio of (a) the fair value of the fee-paying limited partners' capital accounts net-of-fees divided by (b) the Cumulative Paid-In Capital.
-Net Total Value to Paid-In Capital (TVPI) is a ratio of (a) (i) the sum of all amounts distributed by the Fund to the fee-paying limited partners plus (ii) the fair value of the fee-paying limited partners' capital accounts net-of-fees divided by (b) the Cumulative Paid-In Capital.
+Net Total Value to Paid-In Capital (TVPI) is a ratio of the (a) (i) the sum of all the amount distributed by the fund to the fee-paying limited partners plus (ii) the fair value of the fee-paying limited partners' capital accounts of net-of-fees divided by (b) the Cumulative Paid-In Capital.

 DISCLAIMERS